What to Do If a Truck Driver Flees the Scene of an Accident in Oklahoma

 - Provide reasonable assistance to anyone injured, including arranging medical care if needed.

-Under Oklahoma’s Good Samaritan Act, individuals who voluntarily render emergency aid in good faith are shielded from civil and criminal liability, provided their actions are not grossly negligent.
+Under Oklahoma’s Good Samaritan Act, individuals who voluntarily render emergency aid in good faith are shielded from civil and criminal liability.
+This protection applies as long as their actions are not grossly negligent.
 For example, someone administering CPR after an accident is protected, but moving an injured person into oncoming traffic would not be.

 Penalties for Truck Drivers Who Leave the Scene